bovem/bovem.github.io/content/openshift/containers.md

 With some minor changes the same template could be used for the deployment of the application.

 # Virtual Machines
-Expalination of virtual machines
+Add an image of virtual machine and normal machine deployment Expalination of virtual machines

 ## Advantages of using Virtual Machines for deploying applications